Robot locomotion: Walking

 Hexapod robots are based on insect locomotion, most popularly the cockroach and stick insect, whose neurological and sensory output is less complex than other animals.
 Multiple legs allow several different gaits, even if a leg is damaged, making their movements more useful in robots transporting objects.

 Examples of advanced running robots include ASIMO, BigDog, HUBO 2, RunBot, and Toyota Partner Robot.

 Rolling

-In terms of energy efficiency on flat surfaces, wheeled robots are the most efficient.
-This is because an ideal rolling (but not slipping) wheel loses no energy.
-A wheel rolling at a given velocity needs no input to maintain its motion.
+In terms of energy efficiency on hard, flat surfaces, wheeled robots are the most efficient.
+This is because an ideal, non-deformable rolling (but not slipping) wheel loses no energy.
 This is in contrast to legged robots which suffer an impact with the ground at heel strike and lose energy as a result.

-For simplicity most mobile robots have four wheels or a number of continuous tracks.
+For simplicity, most mobile robots have four wheels or a number of continuous tracks.
 Some researchers have tried to create more complex wheeled robots with only one or two wheels.
 These can have certain advantages such as greater efficiency and reduced parts, as well as allowing a robot to navigate in confined places that a four-wheeled robot would not be able to.